reaxnet/jax-nb/README.md

 Please refer to [example/basic.ipynb](./example/basic.ipynb).

 ## Code test environment

+### Python Dependencies
 - Python 3.9
 - JAX 0.4.20
 - JAX-MD 0.2.8
 - NumPy 1.23.4

+### OS Requirements
+This package is supported for macOS and Linux.
+The code has tested on:
+- Ubuntu 22.04.4 LTS
+- MacOS 14.7

 ## Reference